One trade at a time -- unraveling the Equity Premium Puzzle: Introduction and background

-Departure from the above classical assumptions became inevitable.
+Mehra and Prescott put the classical assumptions into question.
 The representative agent model was challenged almost immediately after the discovery of the puzzle~\cite{Abel_1988}.
 Despite becoming somewhat of an ideology, the postulate of optimal consumption also started to lose ground as behavioural corrections were introduced \cite{Abel_1990, BenartziThaler_1995}.

-Unfortunately, the debates were set to continue as the new developments appeared at the expense of parsimony.
-The new theories maintained significant allegiance to the original consumption-based theory, upgrading it with additional factors rather than proposing a genuine alternative.
-For example, the myopic loss aversion effect in~\cite{BenartziThaler_1995} can be introduced or removed at will depending on the frequency of portfolio evaluations.
+Unfortunately, the debates were set to continue as new developments appeared at the expense of parsimony.
+Most new theories maintained significant allegiance to the original consumption-based theory, upgrading it with additional factors rather than proposing a genuine alternative.
+For example, the myopic loss aversion effect in~\cite{BenartziThaler_1995} can be introduced, removed or adjusted at will depending on the frequency of portfolio evaluations.
 Similarly, the habit formation models (see e.g. \cite{CampbellCochrane_1999}) include the classic model of optimal consumption as a special case.
 Such mathematical anchoring on the idea of optimal consumption meant that, in contrast to the actual observations, the new theories have never really rejected small equity premiums.
 They simply introduced additional parameters to accommodate a wider range of possibilities.

-Can it be that not all economically significant human behaviours optimize consumption?
-In particular, can it be that consumption optimization does not cause the observed equity premiums?
+Could it be that not all economically significant human behaviours optimize consumption?
+In particular, could it be that consumption optimization does not cause the observed equity premiums?
 We think that the answer for both of these questions is yes.
-The long history of the Equity Premium Puzzle serves as evidence towards this conclusion.
-Indeed, we have seen a variety of independent attempts to deviate from the original assumptions.
-Many such attempts appeared as moves in the right direction.
-This is a clear sign that we should consider rejecting both the idea of a representative agent and the postulate of optimal consumption as a theory for equity premiums.
+The long history of the Equity Premium Puzzle justifies considering such a possibility.
+In this paper we refrain from using both the idea of a representative agent and the postulate of optimal consumption.

+Of course, we cannot hope to build a more accurate theory by simply removing some old assumptions.
+We need an alternative theory.
+The principle of parsimony is a very tough epistemological principle which sets very high standards.
+At the time of writing, we are not aware of any independently motivated fully heterogeneous non-consumption-based models in the literature on the equity premium puzzle that accurately predict the premiums without opening themselves to the criticism of insufficient parsimony.
+This brings us to the topic of the next section.